My Approach to Helping

 The idea behind cognitive therapy, simply put, is that our emotions are based not just on present day events but on patterns of thought that we developed in childhood and continue believing throughout our lives.
-These patterns of thought are often referred to as automatic thoughts and can become basic beliefs about who we are and how we should relate to others.
+These patterns of thought are often referred to as automatic thoughts and can become basic beliefs about who we are, who others are and how we should relate to the world.
 When we are stressed these thoughts come up automatically (semiconscious) and dictate our choices and actions.

 For example, if in childhood we were in an environment that was racist, as an adult we may keep these beliefs not recognizing that we can make a conscious effort to change our way of thinking.
 If in childhood we were told that we are stupid (a form of racism against ourselves), we may spend our whole life believing it.
-Little children can assume many things that are false, which they may continue to believe all their lives.
-Many clients have told me that they believed their parents broke up or the mother/father was depressed or drank because as a the child, they were simply not good enough.
+Little children can assume many things that are in fact not real or what the parent meant, but they may continue to believe their childhood version of reality all their lives.
+For example, many clients have told me that deep down they believed their parents breaking up was their fault, that they were simply not good enough.

-Therapy helps you to bring these thoughts to the forefront, to question them, look at alternative ways of thinking and then you can make your own choices as to how and what you want to believe.
+Therapy helps to bring these thoughts to the forefront, to question them, look at alternative ways of thinking so you can make your own choices as to how and what you want to believe.